Scientific/Education Planning Committee

 Associate Faculty

-David Creighton, MD, MS; University of North Carolina, Durham, NC
+David Creighton, MD; University of North Carolina School of Medicine, Chapel Hill, NC

-Monika Nanda, MD; University of North Carolina, Chapel Hill, NC
+Andres Rojas, MD; University of North Carolina School of Medicine, Chapel Hill, NC

 Derek Dillane, MB BCh, FCARCSI, is an associate professor at University of Alberta in Edmonton, Canada, where he completed a clinical and research fellowship in regional anesthesia in 2006.
 His clinical research interests involve the use of ultrasound in regional anesthesia with a particular focus on education and training techniques.
 He has taught and led numerous ultrasound workshops in North America and internationally.
 He is a past chair of the Canadian Anesthesia Society Regional Anesthesia Section.